User Guide

 inmesh (string) – path and name of unspliited pyBaram mesh

-outmesh (string) – path and name of patitioned mesh
+outmesh (string) – path and/or name of patitioned mesh

 npart (int) – number of partition